YuanYuYuan/zenoh-web/content/blog/2023-03-17-zenoh-vs-mqtt-kafka-dds.md

 to reduce the impact of the process scheduling and the context switches induced by the underlying operating system.
 The latency is defined as half of the median round-trip time covering the ping and pong operations.
+Similarly, we remove the outliers beyond 1st and 99th percentiles.
 Tab.
 2 shows the results of the tests.
 The Linux `ping` utility was included as a baseline of the minimum latency that can be achieved.